bratpeki/modern-milkytracker-guide/docs/xm.md

 # Songs

-A song is structured out of a table of song order numbers and pattern numbers.<br>
+A song is structured out of a table of **song order numbers** and **pattern numbers**.
-The song order numbers are structured so that the next one is always exactly greated from the previous one by 1.<br>
+The song order numbers are structured so that the next one is always exactly greated from the previous one by 1.
-The pattern numbers can vary however you want.<br>
+The pattern numbers can vary however you want.
 So, if we want to play the song in the pattern order `00`, `01`, `00`, `02`, the table of song order numbers and pattern numbers will look like this:
 ```
 ORDER | PATTERN